 The waterproofing meant that the interior stayed lovely and snug, and there was very little soak on the fabric itself.
 Yes, water off a ducks back for the Baseplate.

-For those wondering if this would stand up to a snow storm, I’d say undoubtedly.
-If you’re looking for a jacket that will perform in the high Alpine terrain for a week or two then I’d say that you’d be fine with a Dare2B jacket.
-To add to that, I do think that Dare2B apparel is best suited to occasional or casual ski or snowboard users.
+To add to that, I do think that Dare2B apparel is best suited to occasional or casual ski or snowboard users as I’m not sure how hard wearing the material is in the long term.
 If you’re going to be hiking deep into the mountains for regular backcountry expeditions and you want to be assured that you’re not going to get soaked through, then you might want to consider something more extreme – perhaps with GoreTex.

 Basically, for wind and rain, no problem.
 For a week or two skiing or snowboarding, perfect.
 For those more dedicated snow sports fans, or seasonaires, I’d look for something a little more hardwearing.